BewhiskeredBard/homebridge-scout/README.md

 ### Options

+#### Required

 All of the following configuration options are required.
-If any are missing or invalid, Homebridge will fail to start with an error message describing the problem.
+If any are missing or invalid, Homebridge will log an erorr message describing the problem.

 * **`platform`:** Must be `ScoutAlarm`.
 * **`auth`:** Your Scout login credentials.
 Use a member account, not an admin account.